Philco Model 4654 Predicta Television (1958)

 V14 21EAP4 Picture tube

-Philco created several flavors of Predicta and there were changes for various production runs, as well.
-It's important to start out with the right schematic if you want to restore your set.
-Mine has chassis type 9L37, as indicated by the red stamp seen in the following photo.
+Philco made several flavors of Predicta and there were changes for various production runs.
+It's vital to have the right service manual.
+Mine has chassis type 9L37, as indicated by the red stamp.

 Inch-by-inch cleaning offers an opportunity to inspect the chassis for damage or bungled repairs.
 Among other things, I discovered that one filament lead for the high-voltage rectifier tube was not soldered to its terminal.
-Although the lead was crimped onto the terminal, it apparently had never been soldered!
+The lead was crimped onto the terminal, but apparently had never been soldered!

 I also found a couple of "cold" solder joints that had never adhered properly.
-Although the lead happened to be resting close enough to the terminal to make an electrical connection, the slightest jar would separate it, meaning that the TV probably misbehaved whenever someone stomped past in the room.
+Although the lead happened to be resting close enough to the terminal to make an electrical connection, the slightest jar might separate it, causing the TV to misbehave if someone stomped past in the room.

-In the course of cleaning junk off the flyback transformer, I managed to snap a hair-thin lead.
-That lead is marked with the central yellow arrow in the next photo.
+While cleaning gunk off the flyback transformer, I managed to snap a hair-thin lead, which is marked with the central yellow arrow in the next photo.

 I succeeded in reattaching the wire, but it was a real pain.
 This kind of wire practically vaporizes in front of your eyes if you apply too much heat.
-Be careful around your flyback transformer—a replacement can be very difficult to find.
+Be careful around your flyback transformer.
+If you can find a replacement, it will be expensive.

-The previous photo also shows a second point of interest, marked with another yellow arrow at upper right.
+The previous photo shows a second point of interest, marked with another yellow arrow at upper right.
 In my set, the white component was a 7-watt 2.7-ohm power resistor—the wrong component!
 This Predicta uses a 7-watt 5.6-ohm fusible resistor ("fusistor") in that spot.
-I know of no source for old-style fusistors, so I would replace it with a resistor of the correct value in series with a fuse, to protect the TV's B+ circuits.
+Old-style fusistors are not readily available, so I would replace it with a resistor of the correct value, in series with a fuse to protect the TV's B+ circuits.

 Removing the Chassis

-The main chassis is connected to other things with a variety of cables and leads.
-Removing it from the cabinet is a project in itself.
-Before removal, you may want to make some notes and even take photos to guide you in reassembly.
+The main chassis is connected to other things with various cables and leads.
+Before removing it, make some notes (or even take photos) to guide you in reassembly.

 The next photos show the chassis on my workbench.
 In the first view, the main PC board is at the top.